hugeinc/lunar/README.md

 **[Back to top](#index)**

 <a name="mvc"></a>
-## MVC frameworks and the "opponent", the problem: Refactoring
+## MVC, Flux and other frameworks, the problem: Refactoring
 Usual frameworks propose a good enough separation of concerns by the three major areas that we deal with:

 - Data